google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 Data structures are defined according to the conventions laid out in Section 4 of [RFC5246].

+## Major Differences from RFC6962

+- The concept of Precertificate Signing Certificate is gone.

+- The poison extension in Precertificates is gone.

+- Precertificates are CMS objects, not X.509 certificates.
+That was done to resolve concerns about violating prohibition on duplicate serial numbers in [RFC5280].

+- The structure used for Merkle tree leaves is TransItem, replacing MerkleTreeLeaf, simplifying the leaf structure by removing one layer of abstraction and easing extensibility.

+- Signatures in SCTs for X.509 Certificates no longer cover the entire certificate.
+Instead, leaf entries for Precertificates and X.509 certificates include the same data.

+- Logs are now identified by OIDs rather than a hash of the log's public key.

+- SCT extensions are typed.

+- STHs can contain extensions, which are typed.

+- A new data structure, TransItem, is now used for encapsulating all CT data and can be used anywhere SCTs in [RFC6962] were used.

+- New Client API has been added to allow returning a combination of inclusion and consistency proofs at the same time.

 # Cryptographic Components

 ## Merkle Hash Trees    {#mht}